avarant/blog/src/content/blog/using-cursor-effectively.md

 There are multiple ways to use Cursor.

 1. Chat: chat ui. open via Cmd + I (on mac)
 2. Tab: superpowered autocomplete.
-When you're editing a file Cursor will suggest a line completion.
+When you're editing a file Cursor will suggest a line completion (often multi-line and context-aware).
 If you press `tab` it will move your cursor to the next line to edit.
 3. Inline: select a piece of text and press Cmd + K (on mac)

 There are currently 3 modes available in the Chat UI.